Massive neutrinos and interacting dark matter look alike through the lens of lensing: or DM b scattering?

 as a measure of their similarity.
 The CMB-S4 projected uncertainties $\sigma_\ell$ are extracted from Fig.~49 of Ref.~\cite{CMB-S4:2016ple}.
 For all multipoles, the projected uncertainties are larger than the limit imposed by cosmic variance.
-In Fig.~\ref{fig:lcl-unc} we show one example from Fig.~\ref{fig:lcl} for each model, with uncertainty bands derived from $\sigma_\ell$, to illustrate the similarity between both spectra within uncertainties.